 - Shingles is more common in people over 50 years of age or in those with immune systems weakened by medication or disease.

 - Rare complications of shingles include pneumonia (an infection of the lungs), loss of hearing or vision, scarring, inflammation of the brain (encephalitis) or death.

-- The vaccine is given as a series of 2 doses, 2 to 6 months apart.
+- The vaccine is given as two doses, at least two to six months apart.

 - This vaccine is not provided for free in B.C.
 It costs about $150/dose and is available for purchase from some pharmacies and travel clinics.
 Call ahead to ask about vaccine availability.
 Some health insurance plans may cover the cost of the vaccine; check with your insurance provider.
 If you are covered by First Nations Health Benefits, please go here.

 - The vaccine has been shown to reduce the risk of getting shingles and post-herpetic neuralgia (PHN) by more than 90%.
 The immune response to the vaccine is the same for multiple age groups from 50 years of age and older.

 Zostavax II® may be considered for adults 50 years of age or older who cannot get Shingrix® due to:

 - Life-threatening reaction to a previous dose of Shingrix® vaccine or any part of the vaccine

 - The Shingrix® vaccine being unavailable

 Talk with your health care provider if you have questions about the shingles vaccines.